forestgrape/coronavirus/controlling.md

     * __indoor__: very high risk often dense crowds and a lot of alcohol (see also indoor gastronomy)
     * __outdoor__: low to medium risk with some distance and limits on alcohol
 * __masks__:
-  * __outdoor__: any mask including cloths masks and scarf like to prevent droplet transmission e.g. for staff/ski teachers.
+  * __outdoor__: any mask including cloths masks and scarf-like to prevent droplet transmission e.g. for staff/ski teachers.
   * __indoor__: surgical masks or above ([Mask Types](#mask-types)) since:
     *  __Increased Aerosol Transmission__: At high altitude combined with sports, the aerosol transmission is increased.
     *  __Good filter__: Cloths masks, scarfs and so on are hard to distinguish and some of them don't hold back virions in aerosol efficiently.
 Even good cloths masks offer less [filter performance](#filter-performance) than most surgical masks.